rackspace-cookbooks/mysql-multi/README.md

 Utilization
 ------------

-This cookbook works as a wrapper around the community MySQL cookbook(version 5.x only) to allow for the creation of master/slave and master/multi-slave MySQL systems.
+This cookbook works as a wrapper around the community MySQL cookbook(version 6.x only) to allow for the creation of master/slave and master/multi-slave MySQL systems.

 *** Special Note:
-This cookbook only supports MySQL community recipe version 5.x, due to version 6.x changes causing major compatibility issues.
+This cookbook only supports MySQL community recipe version 6.x, major changes in this recipe prior to version 6 have caused it to not be backwards compatible.
+If you need support for MySQL community cookbook 5.x then use version 1.4.2 of this cookbook.

 The cookbook utilizes two recipes depending on the server's role.

 `mysql_master.rb` : sets up a master MySQL server and creates replicant users for each slave node definded within attributes.

-Search will look for the node(s) in the same environment with the tag `mysql_slave` and grant the allowed replicating node(s).
+When utilized, search will look for the node(s) in the same environment with the tag `mysql_slave` and grant the allowed replicating node(s).
 If you do not want to use search, create the slave node(s) first before bootstrapping, and set the attribute `['mysql-multi']['master']` with the correct IP array.